testomatio/check-tests/README.md

 TESTOMATIO=11111111 npx check-tests CodeceptJS "**/*{.,_}{test,spec}.js" --sync
 ```

+> [!WARNING]
+> Avoid `--sync` when importing large code bases, as sync request can be blocked by timeout.
+Import tests without `--sync` flag for seamless experience

 Please note, that this will take a long time on a large codebase.

 ## Auto-assign Test IDs in Source Code